sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 Internal server error.
 ***

-## `Get Total Count Authorization Code Clients from Tenant`
+## `Get total count authorization code clients from tenant`

-Return total number of Authorization Code clients in a Tenant.
+Return total number of authorization code clients in a Tenant.
 Optionally, check based on a list of requested clients.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request